JagadishReddyK7/trie-spell-checker/README.md

 # Spell Checker, Autocomplete, Autocorrect using Trie

-This program implements an efficient spell checker using a **Trie** datastructure to support three different functionalities.
+This program implements an efficient spell checker using a **Trie** data structure to support three different functionalities.

 ---